johanbook/docs/devops/deployment.md

 ## Docker Swarm

+_Docker swarm has been deprecated and should not be used for new projects_

 Docker swarm allows one run a swarm of Docker containers.
 It is similar to Docker compose, but more suitable to deployment as it features orchestration and cluster management.
 It is not as full-fledged (and as complicated) as